-Arriving by car 🚗
+Arriving by car

 Please note that there is no right turn into the Main School Entrance between 8am and 9am.
 We ask you to respect this to keep the traffic flowing and maintain our good relationships with our neighbours.
 Parking on site is limited and we ask that it is mainly kept for Prep School parents who have to walk their child to school.
-Senior students can walk from the surrounding roads.
-Any drop off and pick up should be in the visitors' car park, not on the roundabout or in the staff car park; this helps to keep the traffic flowing!
+We ask that all Senior School students are dropped off in the drop off zone in the Pencisely Road car park.
+The only exceptions to this are students who arrive in a car with a member of the Prep school and the parent is using the visitor car park.
+These students should use the designated walkways to come into the school.
+We ask that all Senior School students are picked up from the drop off zone in the Pencisely Road car park.
+Exceptions at drop off apply.

-Snow routine 券
+Snow routine